 As part of this responsibility, we undertake a programme of visits to universities and other higher education Institutions to review computing courses.

-Courses are accredited for Chartered IT Professional (CITP), BCS's own Chartered qualification.
+Courses are accredited for Chartered IT Professional (CITP), the Institute's own Chartered qualification.

 During our visits to institutions our accreditation panels often find many examples of best practice.
 These range from the relationships institutions have with industry, providing employability skills and engaging with schools.
-Download recent examples of best practice
+We have created a comprehensive set of examples in order to share this best practice.
+They are categorised into the following sections:

 The Seoul Accord recognises the substantial academic equivalence of accredited engineering education programmes.
 BCS was one of the founding signatories of the Accord.
 This means that programmes granted full CITP accreditation by BCS since 2008 will be recognised by other Accord signatories.
 This recognition is important for individuals entering the engineering profession in international territories covered by Seoul Accord signatories.
 It demonstrates an equivalence of their achievements and allows potential employers and professional institutions to benchmark standards.
 Find out more about the Seoul Accord.